c0nap/dsci-capstone/docs/code_style.md

 #### Key Points

-Great for quick questions, like syntax.
+- Great for quick questions, like syntax or best practices.
 Replaces the traditional Google Search debugging method which relied on Reddit forums and Stack Overflow posts.

+- Can easily understand garbled sentences to an extent above and beyond basic typo detection.

-Usage limits feel very generous, and model seamlessly downgrades when reached, which often goes unnoticed.
+- Usage limits feel very generous, and model seamlessly downgrades when reached, which often goes unnoticed.

-Has a tendency to become stuck in a silent loop.
+- Has a tendency to become stuck in a silent "quiet quitting" loop.
 Not enough information to answer the question given the user's constraints, but never recognizes this or asks for clarification.

 ### Claude